Solving Jigsaw Puzzles By the Graph Connection Laplacian: Abstract

 \section{Abstract}

 We propose a novel mathematical framework to address the problem of automatically solving large jigsaw puzzles.
-This problem assumes a large image which is cut into equal square pieces that are arbitrarily rotated and shifted and asks to recover the original image given the transformed pieces.
-The main contribution of this work is a theoretically-guaranteed method for recovering the unknown orientations of the puzzle pieces by using the graph connection Laplacian associated with the puzzle.
-Iterative application of this method and other methods for recovering the unknown shifts result in a solution for the large jigsaw puzzle problem.
-This solution is not greedy, unlike many other solutions.
-Numerical experiments demonstrate the competitive performance of the proposed method.
+This problem assumes a large image, which is cut into equal square pieces that are arbitrarily rotated and shuffled, and asks to recover the original image given the transformed pieces.
+The main contribution of this work is a method for recovering the rotations of the pieces when both shuffles and rotations are unknown.
+A major challenge of this procedure is estimating the graph connection Laplacian without the knowledge of shuffles.
+A careful combination of our proposed method for estimating rotations with any existing method for estimating shuffles results in a practical solution for the jigsaw puzzle problem.
+Our theory guarantees, in a clean setting, that our basic idea of recovering rotations is robust to some corruption of the connection graph.
+Numerical experiments demonstrate the competitive accuracy of this solution, its robustness to corruption and its computational advantage for large puzzles.